sharontherese/latin-mass-funeral/content/the-wedding-mass/the-weddingmass.md

 May the God of Abraham, the God of Isaac, and the God of Jacob be with you: and may he fulfill his blessing in you; that you may see your children's children to the third and fourth generation: and afterwards enter into the possession of eternal life, through the assistance of our Lord Jesus Christ, who with the Father and the Holy Ghost, liveth, &c.

-R. Amen.
+R. Amen. \[2\]

-# After Mass

-It is common, but by no means required, for the couple to present flowers to Mary **after the final blessing**, i.e. after Mass.

-“According to local custom, the bride may make a presentation of flowers to \[the\] Blessed Mother at the Marian altar/shrine while a Marian hymn is sung” \[2\].

-### Read more

-* Flowers
-* Music
-* The Mass

 ### Sources

-\[1\] Catholic Church. _The Roman Missal for the Use of the Laity: Containing the Masses Appointed to Be Said throughout the Year_.
-London: P. Keating, Brown, 1806. _Internet Archive_, [http://archive.org/details/a550137400unknuoft](http://archive.org/details/a550137400unknuoft "http://archive.org/details/a550137400unknuoft").

-\[2\] Biretta Books. _Latin-English Booklet Missal for Nuptial Mass: Biretta Books_. [https://www.birettabooks.com/for-the-faithful/latin-english-booklet-missal-for-nuptial-mass/](https://www.birettabooks.com/for-the-faithful/latin-english-booklet-missal-for-nuptial-mass/ "https://www.birettabooks.com/for-the-faithful/latin-english-booklet-missal-for-nuptial-mass/").
-Accessed 3 June 2019.

-\[0\] Latin Liturgy Association.
-“How to Celebrate the Traditional Latin Mass.” _Latin Liturgy Association_, [http://www.latinliturgy.com/howtotlm.html](http://www.latinliturgy.com/howtotlm.html "http://www.latinliturgy.com/howtotlm.html").
-Accessed 4 June 2019.

-\[0\] Stice, Fr.
-Randy.
-“An Introduction to the Sacrament of Matrimony and the Nuptial Blessing.” _Adoremus_, 16 Nov.
-2015, [https://adoremus.org/2015/11/15/introduction-sacrament-matrimony-nuptial-blessing/](https://adoremus.org/2015/11/15/introduction-sacrament-matrimony-nuptial-blessing/ "https://adoremus.org/2015/11/15/introduction-sacrament-matrimony-nuptial-blessing/").

-\[0\] Friel, David.
+\[1\] Friel, David.
 “The Historic Adaptability of the Marriage Rite.” _Corpus Christi Watershed_, 2016, [http://www.ccwatershed.org/blog/2016/dec/11/historic-adaptability-marriage-rite/](http://www.ccwatershed.org/blog/2016/dec/11/historic-adaptability-marriage-rite/ "http://www.ccwatershed.org/blog/2016/dec/11/historic-adaptability-marriage-rite/").

+\[2\] Catholic Church. _The Roman Missal for the Use of the Laity: Containing the Masses Appointed to Be Said throughout the Year_.
+London : P. Keating, Brown, 1806. _Internet Archive_, [http://archive.org/details/a550137400unknuoft](http://archive.org/details/a550137400unknuoft "http://archive.org/details/a550137400unknuoft").